Affinity Groups

 Affinity Group Meetings

 During opt-in meetings, students and adults gather to to share personal experience, learn about their culture, reflect on their own identity development, and to support each other in addressing issues that arise for members of their self-identified community.
-Facilitators create a structure for the gathering.
-This can include asking a check in question or facilitating a community building activity, posing questions to members of the group for discussion.
 Affinity groups are flexible and based in the intent to gather to offer mutual support and support all participants being heard.

 Allyship & Alliance Groups